 - Quarterly network penetration testing & access review

 If not, you're a sitting duck just like our Bay Area hotel customer.
-Right before a ransomware infection decimated their IT two months ago.
+Right before a ransomware infection decimated their IT in May of 2018.

 In this WOOF! issue we'll go through what happened to this hotel's IT.
 How putting in just 3 safeguards would have stopped it, and why.